Sadoway Labs Technology

 Low-energy, carbon-neutral, renewable-electricity

+Recycling aluminum using low-emission processes can reduce CO₂ emissions by approximately 95% compared to traditional primary production.
 The aluminum industry is seeking methods to produce pure aluminum from recyclables while lowering the carbon footprint and maintaining cost competitiveness.
 Innovations that address both the environmental and economic aspects are essential for transitioning to a sustainable aluminum supply chain.

 A low-energy, carbon-neutral process would leverage renewable electricity to transform scrap aluminum alloys into high-purity aluminum.
 Such a process would need to operate at lower temperatures, avoid the production of greenhouse gases, and be integrated into existing aluminum manufacturing infrastructures.